 Certification Courses

 To be certified to teach history in Rhode Island secondary schools, students must also complete six of the certification courses listed below.
 Upon completion, students may be eligible for Rhode Island endorsement to teach economics, geography, political science, and social studies.
-Students may also be eligible for endorsement to teach anthropology and/or sociology, if they take two of the designated anthropology courses (see below) and/or two of the designated sociology courses (see below).
-Only one course in these disciplines is required if endorsement in these disciplines is not sought.

 Courses